Cornish College has always offered something unique in education.

 From Prep to Year 2, our focus is on establishing solid foundations in literacy and numeracy, and from Years 3 to 6 our focus moves to building breadth and depth.
 Our approach, complemented by a clear focus on student achievement, provides solid foundations for students to access a rich and diverse learning experience.

 Our school utilises our 100-acre classroom through outdoor learning we call Dhumba-dha biik*, making links to our environment and learning on country.
-We further focus on learning through our Eco-Kids program, the Kitchen Garden Project and Make a Difference Week, as well as developing social skills and personal development programs which all support each child’s learning and holistic development.
+We further focus on developing social skills and personal development programs which all support each child’s learning and holistic development.

 Through our primary school students are given opportunities to lead and demonstrate leadership.
 Our leaders are often asked to meet and greet special guests and take visiting parents and students around our campus on school tours.